react-epfl/padoc-lib/README.md

 In order to support the background mode, some socket methods must be called
 from the AppDelegate.m file.
 Therefore, we must make sure that the AppDelegate
-class contains a reference to our socket:
+class contains a reference to our socket and calls certain methods:

 AppDelegate.h
 ```Objective-C